AleksandarJavorovic/cooktopia/README.md

 # CookTopia

 CookTopia is an imaginary e-commerce site, selling modern, functional kitchenware.
-Currently e-store is specialised in selling knives, pots, pans and some extra accesories with intention of future scope expanding.
+Currently, the e-store specializes in selling knives, pots, pans, and some extra accessories with the intention of expanding the scope.

-Our target customers are anyone wanting functional, modern, high-quality products.
+Our target customers are anyone in need of functional, modern, high-quality products for domestic or professional use.

 [CookTopia live project here.](https://cooktopia-3a5b4620860d.herokuapp.com/)